underscoreio/essential-scala/src/pages/implicits/organising.md

 To understand this we need to learn about the priority rules for selecting implicits.
 An ambiguity error is only raised if there are multiple type class instances with the same priority.
 Otherwise the highest priority implicit is selected.

 The [full priority rules](http://eed3si9n.com/implicit-parameter-precedence-again) are rather complex, but that complexity has little impact in most cases.
-The practical implication of the priority rules is that the local scope takes precedence over instances found in companion objects.
-This means that implicits that the programmer explicitly pulls into scope, by importing or defining them in the local scope, will be used in preference to any found in companion objects.
+The practical implication is that the local scope takes precedence over instances found in companion objects.
+This means that implicits that the programmer explicitly pulls into scope, by importing or defining them in the local scope, will be used in preference.

 Let's see this in practice, by defining an `Ordering` for `Rational` within the local scope.